 - The cervical mucus must exhibit the property of spinnbarkeit, wherein it can be stretched up until at least 1 inch and feels slippery.

-- The fertile days of a woman according to this method is as long as the cervical mucus is copious and watery and a day after it.
+- The fertile days of a woman according to this method are as long as the cervical mucus is copious and watery and a day after it.
 Therefore, she must avoid coitus during these days.